 - Pour into clean containers, leaving 1/2 inch space at the top for expansion during freezing; Cover with tight sealing lids.

 - Let stand at room temperature for 24 hours until set.
-Refrigerate up to 3 weeks.
+Refrigerate for up to 3 weeks.
 Otherwise, store in the freezer for up to 1 year.

 wow so spring and so fresh!
 Wish I could have a scoop on my bread now!